Deploy a contract with Hardhat

 Update frontend counter to read from blockchain.
 Include the below code in the

-useEffect, insert it like this:import { useState, useEffect } from "react";To be able to track a loader, add this to your state:
+useEffect, insert it like this:To be able to track a loader, add this to your state:

 App()function.